• Skip to primary navigation

 • 1 cup butterscotch chips, melted (measure before melting)

-• 1 tablespoon butterscotch instant pudding mix (reserved from the cake earlier)
+• 1 tablespoon butterscotch instant pudding mix (reserved from the cake batter earlier)

 • ¼ teaspoon salt